cultuurnet/apidocs/projects/uitdatabank/docs/entry-api/school-events.md

 # School events

-School events are events that are specifically organized and intented for:
+School events are events that are specifically organized and intended for:

 * students (e.g. a school performance)
 * teachers (e.g. an after-school training)